Learning & Teaching

 In addition to these embedded practices, all students from Prep to Year 4 participate in an annual, two week intensive swimming program.
 Each year in December, our students in Years 5 and 6 participate in an open water safety program at a local surf life saving club.
 As students reach middle and senior school, there are further opportunities to participate in extracurricular or interschool sport events.
 Morning Cross Country training is a particular highlight of our Years 3 to 6 students in the lead-up to the main event.
 Terms 2 and 3 sees the Years 5 and 6 students participate in weekly, friendly games of netball and football with students from nearby schools.
 Other extracurricular sporting events include:

 Our staff works together to foster a learning community where all students and their needs are known.
-Being a smaller school enables us to promptly identify students who would benefit from adjustments, including small group intervention, with an aim to build their confidence and skills mastery within the whole class setting.
+Being a smaller school enables us to promptly identify students who would benefit from support and extension, with an aim to build their confidence and skills mastery within the whole class setting.

 Our rigorous and evidence-based Assessment Schedule provides thorough data to pin-point areas of need across the school.
 Where appropriate, a Personalised Learning Plan (PLP) may be developed for a student, including targeted goals and the adjustments designed to reach such goals.
 Our experienced and passionate team of Learning Support Officers (LSOs) works across the school, both in a whole class and small group capacity, to support teachers in meeting each student’s needs in all learning areas.